Market Segmentation Trees

-\ABSTRACT{ We seek to provide an interpretable framework for segmenting users in a population for personalized decision-making.
-The standard approach is to perform market segmentation by clustering users according to similarities in their contextual features, after which a ``response model'' is fit to each segment in order to model how users respond to personalized decisions.
-However, this methodology is not ideal for personalization, since two users could in theory have similar features although their response behaviors are different.
-We propose a general methodology, \textit{Market Segmentation Trees} (MSTs), for learning interpretable market segmentations explicitly driven by identifying differences in user response patterns.
-To demonstrate the versatility of our methodology, we design two new, specialized MST algorithms: $(i)$ Choice Model Trees (CMTs) which can be used to predict a user's choice amongst multiple options, and $(ii)$ Isotonic Regression Trees (IRTs) which can be used to solve the bid landscape forecasting problem.
-We provide a customizable, open-source code base for training MSTs in Python which employs several strategies for scalability, including parallel processing and warm starts.
+\ABSTRACT{ \textbf{Problem Definition:} We seek to provide an interpretable framework for segmenting users in a population for personalized decision-making.

+\textbf{Methodology / Results:} We propose a general methodology, \textit{Market Segmentation Trees} (MSTs), for learning market segmentations explicitly driven by identifying differences in user response patterns.
+To demonstrate the versatility of our methodology, we design two new, specialized MST algorithms: $(i)$ Choice Model Trees (CMTs), which can be used to predict a user's choice amongst multiple options and $(ii)$ Isotonic Regression Trees (IRTs), which can be used to solve the bid landscape forecasting problem.
 We provide a theoretical analysis of the asymptotic running times of our algorithmic methods, which validates their computational tractability on large datasets.
-We assess the practical performance of MSTs on several synthetic and real world datasets, showing that our method reliably finds market segmentations which accurately model response behavior.
-Further, when applying MSTs to historical bidding data from a leading demand-side platform (DSP), we show that MSTs consistently achieve a 5-29\% improvement in bid landscape forecasting accuracy over the DSP's current model, on various commonly-used accuracy metrics.
-Our findings indicate that integrating market segmentation with response modeling consistently leads to improvements in response prediction accuracy, thereby aiding personalization.
-Further, we demonstrate that this integrated, interpretable approach is computationally tractable on large-scale datasets.
-Our open-source implementation is readily usable by practitioners. }
+We also provide a customizable, open-source code base for training MSTs in Python which employs several strategies for scalability, including parallel processing and warm starts.
+Finally, we assess the practical performance of MSTs on several synthetic and real world datasets, showing that our method reliably finds market segmentations which accurately model response behavior.

+\textbf{Managerial Implications:} The standard approach to conduct market segmentation for personalized decision-making is to first perform market segmentation by clustering users according to similarities in their contextual features, and then fit a ``response model'' to each segment in order to model how users respond to decisions.
+However, this approach may not be ideal if the contextual features prominent in distinguishing clusters are not key drivers of response behavior.
+Our approach addresses this issue by integrating market segmentation and response modeling, which consistently leads to improvements in response prediction accuracy, thereby aiding personalization.
+We find that such an integrated approach can be computationally tractable and effective even on large-scale datasets.
+Moreover, MSTs are interpretable since the market segments can easily be described by a decision tree and often require only a fraction of the number of market segments generated by traditional approaches. }

 \KEYWORDS{market segmentation, business analytics, decision trees}